HOPE Consortium

 Healthy Outcomes of Pregnancy for Everyone through Science, Partnership, and Equity

-Dr. Jelliffe-Pawlowski is a HOPE Consortium Founder and serves as its lead.
-She is a Professor of Epidemiology & Biostatistics and of Global Health Sciences in the UCSF School of Medicine, She serves as Director of Discovery and Precision Health for the UCSF California Preterm Birth Initiative and is a PI for the HOPE, CPPOP, PROMPT, and THRIVE studies..
+Dr. Jelliffe-Pawlowski is the Primary Founder of the HOPE Consortium and serves as its lead.
+She is an Emeritus Professor of Epidemiology & Biostatistics and of Global Health Sciences in the UCSF School of Medicine, a Professor in the Rory Meyers College of Nusing at New York University, and a senior faculty member with the UCSF California Preterm Birth Initiative.
+She is a PI for the HOPE, CPPOP, PROMPT, and THRIVE studies.

 Dr. Rand is a HOPE Consortium Co-Founder and serves as its Primary Lead of Maternal and Fetal Clinical Investigation.
 He is the Marc and Lynne Benioff Endowed Chair in Maternal Fetal Medicine in the Department of Obstetrics, Gynecology & Reproductive Sciences in the UCSF School of Medicine.
 He is the Primary Investigator of the UCSF California Preterm Birth Initiative.
 Dr. Rand also serves as Primary Lead of Maternal and Fetal Clinical Investigation for the HOPE COVID-19 study.